 Chapter 6: Importing and Exporting Procedures

 CQL generally doesn’t see the whole world in one compilation.
-In this way it’s a lot more like, say, the C compiler than it is like, say, Java or C# or something like that.
-This means several things:
+In this way it’s more like the C compiler than Java or C#.
+This has some useful consequences:

-• You don’t have to tell CQL about all your schema in all your files, so particular stored procs can be more encapsulated
+- You don’t have to tell CQL about all schema across all files; particular stored procedures can be encapsulated.

-• You can have different databases mounted in different places and CQL won’t care; you provide the database connection to the stored procedures when you call them, and that database is assumed to have the tables declared in this translation unit
+- You can mount different databases in different places; you provide the database connection when calling stored procedures, and that database is assumed to have the tables declared in this translation unit.

-• Several different schema can be maintained by CQL, even in the same database, and they won’t know about each other
+- Multiple independent schema can be maintained by CQL—even in the same database—and they won’t need to know about each other.

 To make this possible there are a few interesting features